Dona Flor and Her Two Husbands (novel): Style

 Throughout the novel, Amado draws on Afro-Brazilian rituals and folklore.
-In the final section local deities get heavily involved, as well as most of the mystics of Bahia.
+In the final section local deities, as well as most of the mystics of Bahia, get heavily involved.
 But Vadinho is the centerpiece of the novel, and the book captures the extravagance of his exploits, both during his life and after his death.
-According to a review by Ted Gioia "few stories have done a better job of capturing this type of lovable villain".
+According to a review by Ted Gioia, "few stories have done a better job of capturing this type of lovable villain".